Correcting unknown editions

 Some licenses are based on hardware specifications, so it is important to ensure that these are configured correctly: Hardware specifications

-•Editing and deleting a software record – link to the editing and deleting a software record topic in the License Optimizer help
+•Editing and deleting a software record – link to the editing and deleting a software record topic

 Was this article useful?